Macao jails Suncity founder 18 years over illegal gambling

 MACAO (AP) — The founder of Macao’s once-biggest casino junket organizer was sentenced Wednesday to 18 years in jail after being convicted of operating illegal gaming activities, running a criminal organization and numerous other charges.

-Alvin Chau, former chairman of Suncity Group, was arrested in November 2021 on a warrant based on accusations that he ran an illegal cross-border gambling syndicate with others.
+Alvin Chau, former chairman of Suncity Group, was arrested in Macao in November 2021 shortly after Chinese authorities issued an arrest warrant for him based on accusations that he ran an illegal cross-border gambling syndicate with others.

 Macao is the only place in China where casinos are legal, and junket operators such as Suncity were a key part of its gaming industry.
 They helped facilitate gambling for high rollers outside the former Portuguese colony, including arranging travel services and extending credit for them.